brev/numenta-web/packages/numenta.com/pages/blog/2017/01/17/visiting-scholar-program.md

 core of my current research is a combination of mathematics and computer science, including topological data analysis and computational topology.
 My background lies in pure mathematics in the field of geometric and differential topology.
-Believe me, it sounds worse than it actually is :)
+Believe me, it sounds worse than it actually is. :)

 ## How did you learn about Numenta?